dragonfire535/xiao/README.md

 12. [Follow these instructions to set up Redis](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-18-04).
 Remember to set up a password!
 13. Run `apt install libtool` so sodium can compile if necessary. **(Optional)**
 14. Download [the NSFW model](https://github.com/gantman/nsfw_model) and extract the contents to `<xiao folder>/tf_models/nsfw`.
-15. Download DECTalk and extract it to `<xiao folder>/dectalk`.
-You will have to find this yourself.
-You need the files `say.exe`, `dectalk.dll`, and `dtalk_us.dic`.
-16. Run `apt install wine` to install wine.
+15. Run `apt install wine` to install wine.
-17. Run `dpkg --add-architecture i386` to allow installation of wine32.
+16. Run `dpkg --add-architecture i386` to allow installation of wine32.
-18. Run `apt update` again.
+17. Run `apt update` again.
-19. Run `apt install wine32` to install wine32.
+18. Run `apt install wine32` to install wine32.
-20. Run `apt install xvfb` to install xvfb.
+19. Run `apt install xvfb` to install xvfb.
-21. Run `npm i --production` in the folder you cloned the bot.
+20. Run `npm i --production` in the folder you cloned the bot.
-22. Run `npx parse-domain-update` to update the domain list for `parse-domain`.
+21. Run `npx parse-domain-update` to update the domain list for `parse-domain`.
-23. Run `npm i -g pm2` to install PM2.
+22. Run `npm i -g pm2` to install PM2.
-24. Run `pm2 start Xiao.js --name xiao` to run the bot.
+23. Run `pm2 start Xiao.js --name xiao` to run the bot.